Carry-On Packing Guide To Survive Winter Storm Flight Delays & Cancellations

 Emergency Tequila Shot (or Two or Three)

-While the FAA’s rules state you cannot drink your own alcohol on an airplane, the TSA does allow you to bring bottles of alcohol through security in your carry-on bag (so long as they abide by the 3.4 oz rule).
+While the FAA’s rules state you cannot drink your own alcohol on an airplane, the TSA does allow you to bring bottles of alcohol through security in your carry-on bag (so long as they abide by the 3.4 oz and one quart bag rule).

 If you’re someone who would want a stiff drink during a multi-hour delay or an overnight cancellation, plan ahead and tuck a few mini-bar bottles into your bag so you don’t have to pay $19 for an airport margarita.
 Double check your airport’s rules and your local state laws regarding alcohol consumption in airports first though, just in case.